BohouWong/NRSAD/README.md

 12/17/2015:
     1. reliable islands detection finished, slightly beteter than ROC
-    2. refining start and end points finished, however not helping
+    2. refining start and end points finished, however not helping 01/05/2015:
+    1. add a training algorithm to find optimal value of A, not working
+    2. plot the curve of A and (tpr - tfr) to find the optimal value of A